 9. Budget

-It is no surprise that "The Office" US version had a larger budget than the original British series, which is evident as they were able to cast guest stars such as Amy Adams, who played Katy (Jim's ex-cheerleader girlfriend).
+Unsurprisingly, the US version of The Office had a larger budget than the original British series.
+This is evident from the fact that they were able to cast guest stars such as Amy Adams, who played Katy (Jim's ex-cheerleader girlfriend).

 Apart from her, other celebrities made guest appearances such as Tim Meadows, Idris Elba, stand-up comedian Ken Jeong, American TV host Conan O'Brien, Jack Black, Jessica Alba, and Ricky Gervais playing his iconic role as David Brent.
 Gervais made an appearance on the American version in season seven.
-He made friends with Michael Scott outside an elevator and applied to Dunder Mifflin as manager.
+He made friends with Michael Scott outside an elevator and applied to Dunder Mifflin as a manager.

-The original British series never cast any prominent stars due to the limited budget and attempt to maintain the realism of the monotonous office life.
+The original British series never cast any prominent stars due to the limited budget and an attempt to maintain the realism of the monotonous office life.
 In short, between the two versions of The Office, America's bigger budget led to the great success of the show's remake.

 In contrast, the former maintained its documentary-based story, which may be too dreary for some viewers.